FERPA Guidelines for Faculty & Staff

 Faculty and staff members play a key role in the protection and integrity of student records.
 It is incumbent upon them to maintain, report and make available information included in student educational records in compliance with the requirements of FERPA and the Student Records Policy.

 Knowledge of FERPA is required for all faculty, staff, and student employees accessing student data as part of their work duties.
 This Self-Assessment will employ a broad range of real life situations that have been and can still be encountered by faculty and staff in the course of their duties.
 An answer/explanation will be provided for each question.
-Questions may be directed to the Office of the Registrar (email@example.com).
-The completion of the FERPA Self-Assessment will be recorded on your Human Resources Training Summary.
-Click the following link to access the assessment:
+Questions may be directed to the Office of the Registrar (firstname.lastname@example.org).
+The completion of the FERPA Self-Assessment will be recorded on the Human within HRIS.

 Guidelines for Faculty & Staff